You can too! How the EU supports women entrepreneurs in Azerbaijan

 Gulnara Hassanova, Director of ESSE LLC, a company distributing women’s accessories and home-care products, received sales training under the Advice for Small Businesses programme, resulting in a 25% increase in customers and 18% rise in turnover.

-Afet Akhmadova built a successful gourmet service from the ground up with the support of the Ready to Trade project, which arranged for the company to participate in foreign exhibitions, hired programmers to help design a new website, and provided marketing specialists and financial analysts to help them put together business plans.
+Afet Akhmadova built a successful gourmet service from the ground up with the support of the EU4Business project, which arranged for the company to participate in foreign exhibitions, hired programmers to help design a new website, and provided marketing specialists and financial analysts to help them put together business plans.

-Aytekin Sadiqova received funding and training on how to run a business from an EU-funded project – Enabling civil society to play a greater role in advancing gender equality and women’s rights – which has set up women’s resource centres in the regions of Sabirabad, Neftchala and Bilasuvar.
+Aytekin Sadiqova received funding and training on how to run a business from an EU-funded project which has set up women’s resource centres in the regions of Sabirabad, Neftchala and Bilasuvar.
 Today, she has 22 beehives, 10 of which she bought thanks to the project’s support.

 I’m not sure I want to start a business, but I want to learn new skills: is there something for me from the EU?